 Top Ten Inventions That Need Re-InventingThere are many items and devices that receive continuous upgrades, making each day a little bit easier for us.
 Of course, there are also plenty of things that are either victims of being analog watches in a digital age, or are just lousy in general even though they're the best (or should I say least worst) at what they do.
 Consider this list an open letter to the inventors of the world.
 Please re-invent these things!

 I don't really think I need to list reasons for why these things need re-inventing.
-Hammering in a nail can be a very frustrating (and occasionally painful) experience.
+Hammering in a nail can be a very frustrating, and occasionally painful, experience.

-I have very little trouble handling a television/DVD/Blu-ray remote.
-But my mother will struggle, trying to turn the television set and the cable on and off, for the rest of her life.
+I have very little trouble handling a television/DVD/Blu-ray remote, but my mother will struggle trying to turn the television set and the cable on and off for the rest of her life.
 I know it.
 So, why doesn't someone come up with an easier-to-use remote control?
 They'd make millions inventing a device like that, I imagine.

-You know that stain on your favorite shirt that will never ever come out no matter how much you wash it?
+You know that stain on your favorite shirt that will never come out, no matter how much you wash it?
 And you know how sensitive your skin is after spilling hot coffee all over yourself three dozen times?
 Well, you have coffee cups and lids to blame.
 They're mediocre at shielding you from the evil hot coffee.
 They must evolve for your health and sanity's sake.

 I wanted to add this because of the famous question, "Why can't they build a better mousetrap?"
-Of course, humane mouse traps are commonly considered to be superior to the "classic" device, but they still don't guarantee an end to the pests crawling around your house.
+Of course, humane mousetraps are commonly considered to be superior to the "classic" device, but they still don't guarantee an end to the pests crawling around your house.